 3rd is Welded-Bonnet: This is a popular design where disassembly is not required.
 They are lighter in weight than their bolted-bonnet counterparts.

 4th one is Pressure-Seal Bonnet: This type is used extensively for high-pressure high-temperature applications.
-The higher the body cavity pressure, the greater the force on the gasket in a pressure -seal valve.
+The higher the body cavity pressure, the greater the force on the gasket in a pressure-seal valve.

 OS & Y Gate Valve or Rising Stem (Outside Stem and Screw Type)

 For a rising stem valve, the stem will go up while opening the valve and move down when you close the valve.
-You can see in the image.
-In inside screw design, the threaded portion of the stem is in contact with the flow medium, and when you open the valve, handwheel rise with the stem.
+You can see it in the image.
+In the inside screw design, the threaded portion of the stem is in contact with the flow medium, and when you open the valve, the handwheel rise with the stem.

 Whereas in the case of outside screw design, the only smooth portion is exposed to the flow medium and the stem will rise above the handwheel.
 This type of valve is also known as OS & Y valve.
 OS & Y means outside steam and York.

 Non-rising Stem Gate Valve or Insider Screw Valve